TODO: Once gigl_core has a stable Python interface, re-export PPRForwardPush

 src_dict = inducer.init_node(nodes_to_sample)

-# Compute PPR for each seed type, collecting flat global neighbor IDs,
+# Compute PPR for all seed types concurrently, collecting flat global

-# weights, and per-seed counts.
-Build nbr_dict for a single
+# neighbor IDs, weights, and per-seed counts.
+Build nbr_dict for a

-# inducer.induce_next call using PPR edge types (seed_type, 'ppr', ntype)
+# single inducer.induce_next call using PPR edge types

 nbr_dict: dict[EdgeType, list[torch.Tensor]] = {}